Richard Osman claims ‘everyone’ in industry knows who Baby Reindeer abuser is

 He now hosts The Rest Is Entertainment podcast with journalist Marina Hyde, and the pair discussed “The Baby Reindeer Controversy” on a recent episode.

-Baby Reindeer, which is currently topping Netflix viewership charts in both the UK and US, is an autobiographical series created by Gadd, based on a one-man show he performed at the Edinburgh festival.
+Baby Reindeer, which has achieved a very unusual feat for Netflix in both the UK and US, is a semi-autobiographical series created by Gadd, based on a one-man show he performed at the Edinburgh festival.

 In the show, Gadd’s character Donny is stalked by a woman named Martha, an experience which reawakens trauma caused by sexual abuse at the hands of an established television writer named Darrien.
 In the wake of Baby Reindeer’s success, fans have sought to identify the real identities of both Martha and Darrien despite Gadd urging them not to.